Croftby, Queensland: History

-The locality was named Croftby b they Queensland Postmaster General after selector George Bycroft who occupied land in the area from 19 April 1877.
+The locality was named Croftby by the Queensland Postmaster General after selector George Bycroft who occupied land in the area from 19 April 1877.

 In 1888, there was a Crown land sale of 70 1 acre town lots, but only nine were sold for the upset price of £12 each.
 By 1890 buildings were being erected and land was reserved for a school and police station.
 The residents were agitating for the Dugandan railway line to be extended a further 13 miles to Teviot, noting the extensive supply of cedar and other valuable timber as well as the increasing population.

 St Andrew's Catholic Church was opened on Sunday 1 September 1907 at 683 Carneys Creek Road.
 As at 2021, the church building is still extant but is now in private ownership.

 Teviot Provisional School opened on 14 September 1892.
 On 1 January 1909 it became Teviot State School.
 It was closed in 1918.
 It reopened on 11 June 1925 and closed finally in 1966.
 It was at the corner of Carneys Creek Road and Broad Gully Road.